LADIES OF THE LAKE QUILT GUILD

 Meetings & Programs

-Meetings are held the 2nd Saturday of the month at the Lakeport Senior Center with the exception of October when we feature our annual quilt show.
+Meetings are held the 2nd Saturday of the month at the United Christian Parish with the exception of October when we feature our annual quilt show.

 The central focus of monthly guild meetings are programs which may include an educational guest speaker, trunk show, technique demonstrations, slides, or movies.
 Just a few of the other activities during the general meeting are Show and Tell, Treasure Chest raffle and a pot luck buffet.